Magdeburg rights

 City charter of Kraków, Poland's medieval capital; inscribed in Latin.

-Magdeburg rights (Magdeburger Recht, Prawo magdeburskie, Magdeburgo teisė; also called Magdeburg law) were a set of town privileges first developed by Otto I, Holy Roman Emperor (936–973), which regulated the degree of internal autonomy within cities and villages granted by the local ruler.
+Magdeburg rights (Magdeburger Recht, Prawo magdeburskie, Magdeburgo teisė; Ruthenian: Право майдеборскоє, Майдебурскіе права; also called Magdeburg law) were a set of town privileges first developed by Otto I, Holy Roman Emperor (936–973), which regulated the degree of internal autonomy within cities and villages granted by the local ruler.
 Named after the city of Magdeburg and based on Roman municipal and universal merchant traditions, these town charters were perhaps the most important set of medieval laws in Central Europe.
 They became the basis for the German town laws developed during many centuries in the Holy Roman Empire.
-The Magdeburg rights were adopted and adapted by numerous monarchs, including the rulers of Bohemia, Hungary, Poland, and Lithuania, a milestone in the urbanization of the region which prompted the development of thousands of villages and cities.
+The Magdeburg rights were adopted and adapted by numerous monarchs, including the rulers of Bohemia, Hungary, Poland, Galicia-Volhynia and Lithuania, a milestone in the urbanization of the region which prompted the development of thousands of villages and cities.

 Provisions

+Role in intercommunal relations

-Being a member of the Hanseatic League, Magdeburg was one of the most important trade cities, maintaining commerce with the Low Countries, the Baltic states, and the interior (for example Braunschweig).
-As with most medieval city laws, the rights were primarily targeted at regulating trade to the benefit of the local merchants and artisans, who formed the most important part of the population of many such cities.
-External merchants coming into the city were not allowed to trade on their own, but were instead forced to sell the goods they had brought into the city to local traders, if any wished to buy them.
+Being a member of the Hanseatic League, Magdeburg was one of the most important trade cities, maintaining commerce with the Low Countries, the Baltic states, and the interior (for example, Braunschweig).
+As with most medieval city laws, the rights were primarily aimed at regulating trade to the benefit of the local merchants and artisans, who formed the elite of such cities.
+Non-resident merchants coming into the city were not allowed to trade on their own, but were instead forced to sell the goods they had imported to local traders, if any wished to buy them.

 Jews and Germans were sometimes competitors in those cities.
 Jews lived under privileges that they carefully negotiated with the king or emperor.
-They were not subject to city jurisdiction.
-These privileges guaranteed that they could maintain communal autonomy, live according to their laws, and be subjected directly to the royal jurisdiction in matters concerning Jews and Christians.
+Importantly, they were not subject to city jurisdiction.
+These privileges guaranteed that they could maintain communal autonomy, live according to their own laws, and be subjected directly to the royal jurisdiction in matters concerning Jews and Christians.
 One of the provisions granted to Jews was that a Jew could not be compelled to be a Gewährsmann/informant; that is, he had the right to keep confidential how he had acquired objects in his possession.
 A Jew with this right could voluntarily divulge who had gifted, sold, or loaned him the object, but it was illegal to coerce him to say.
-Other provisions frequently mentioned were a permission to sell meat to Christians, or employ Christian servants.
+Other municipal liberties enjoyed by Jews were permission to sell meat to Christians or employ Christian servants.
 By at least some contemporary observers, the parallel infrastructure of Jews and gentiles was considered significant; in medieval Poland's royal city development policy, both German merchants and Jews were invited to settle in Polish cities.